ShubhamGupta19/Weather-Data-Ingestion-Pipeline/README.md

 ## Project Plan

+### Phase 0: Setting up PostgreSQL Database
+- Install and configure PostgreSQL for storing weather data.

 ### Phase 1: Data Modeling

-- Define a data model using SQLAlchemy to store weather data.
+- Define SQLAlchemy models (`WeatherData` and `WeatherStationYearlyStats`) for weather data storage.
-- Create necessary tables in the database.
+- Create tables in PostgreSQL database using SQLAlchemy.

 ### Phase 2: Data Ingestion

-- Fetch existing records from the database to avoid duplicates.
+- Implement a data ingestion pipeline to fetch existing records and avoid duplicates.
-- Create a temporary table for staging data.
+- Create a temporary staging table for processing data files.
+- Parse, validate, and clean weather data from files.
-- Process each weather data file, validate and clean the data, and insert valid records into the temporary table.
+- Insert validated records into the temporary table.
-- Transfer data from the temporary table to the main weather data table.
+- Transfer data from the staging table to the main `weather_data` table in PostgreSQL.

 ### Phase 3: Data Analysis

-- Define a new data model to store yearly weather statistics.
+- Define models (`WeatherStationYearlyStats`) to store calculated yearly weather statistics.
-- Calculate yearly statistics for each weather station.
+- Calculate average maximum temperature, average minimum temperature, and total precipitation for each weather station and year.
-- Store the calculated statistics in the database.
+- Store calculated statistics in the `weather_station_yearly_stats` table.

+### Phase 4: API Development
+- Develop RESTful APIs using Flask to expose weather data and statistics.
+- Implement endpoints for retrieving weather data by station ID, date, and statistical summaries.
+- Ensure robust error handling and validation for API requests.

 ## Initial Data Collection Report